fullptr/anzu/README.md

     1. Create a span from an array using trailing `[]`.
     1. eg: If `l` is an array of 5 `i64`s, then `l[]` is an `int64[]`.
     1. Slicing syntax `l[0 : 2]` for creating subspans.
+    1. Arrays automatically convert to spans, useful for passing arrays to functions that accept spans as arguments.

 * Function Pointers:
     1. Function names resolve to function pointers which can be passed to functions.